Shafarevich-Tate groups of holomorphic Lagrangian fibrations: Preliminaries

 \subsection{Degenerate twistor deformations}

-Fix a holomorphic symplectic form $\sigma$ on $X$.
+The main references for this Subsection are \cite{verbitsky2015degenerate,bogomolov2022sections,soldatenkov2021moser}.
+Let $X$ be a hyperk\"ahler manifold.
+Fix a holomorphic symplectic form $\sigma \in H^{0}(X, \Omega^2_X)$.
 The key observation here is that the complex structure of $X$ is determined by the form $\sigma$, viewed as a smooth $\C$-valued $2$-form on $X$.
 Namely, the complex structure is uniquely determined by the subbundle of $(0,1)$-vectors $T^{0,1}X \subset TX$.
 This subbundle can be recovered as $\ker \sigma|_{TX\o\C}$.

-We can characterize all complex-valued smooth $2$-forms on $X$ that can be realized as holomorphic symplectic forms for some complex structures.
+We can characterize all smooth complex-valued $2$-forms on $X$ that can be realized as holomorphic symplectic forms for some complex structures.